subfuzion/mc/README.md

 primarily intended for automation in a CI environment, but it also provides a CLI for interactive test runs.

-A run specification includes steps that should be familiar to anyone who has written a build config file for Cloud Build or workflows for GitHub Actions.
+A run specification (`mc.spec.yaml`) includes steps that should be familiar to anyone who has written a build config file for Cloud Build or workflows for GitHub Actions.
+The spec wil include support for invoking `cloudbuild.yaml`.

-The final output is a container image that includes lifecycle steps that support setup and teardown steps before launching target containerized programs.
+Cloud Build can be activated by a repo hook to build an image includes lifecycle steps which support setup and teardown steps before launching a target program(s), and then deployed to Cloud Run.

 By default, run specification steps are launched in sequence to ensure predictable behavior (for examples, programs that make modifications to storage